-The last Panther to leave the M.N.H. assembly plant during the war is Fgstl.Nr. (chassis number) 129106 .
+The last Panther to leave the M.N.H. assembly plant during the war had Fgstl.Nr. (chassis number) 129106 .
 Bovington’s Panther carries Fgst.Nr.
 129113 and is marked as the 8th REME vehicle.
-Notably, the Panther at the Wehrtechnische Studiensammlung in Koblenz is Fgst.Nr.
+Notably, the Panther at the Wehrtechnische Studiensammlung in Koblenz is marked Fgst.Nr.
 1291141 and the 6th REME vehicle.
 This goes to indicate that the REME Panthers were assembled in no particular order.

 The REME Panthers have all characteristics of very late war production Panthers.
 In this post I will elaborate on some of these distinguishing features using the Panther at Bovington as an example.
 Let’s dive right in:

 Starting in September 1944, a number of Panthers was ordered to be equipped for use night-time use.
 Readying a Panther for night operations meant the implementation of a variety of modifications.
 The heart of the infrared solution as designed for use on the Panther tank is the infrared gun sight: Fahr- und Zielgerät 1250 or F.G.
 1250.
 This device consisted of a platform mounting an infrared image converter (Bildwandler or Biwa) and a 20 cm searchlight screened with an I.R. filter disc.
 The infrared device was mounted in the commander’s cupola where it attaches to the azimuth indicator ring.
-A Maschinensatz GG 400 generator installed in the crew compartment would supply current to the Bildwandler , .
+A Maschinensatz GG 400 generator installed in the crew compartment would supply 10 kW of current to the Bildwandler , .

 The platform on which both the image converter and searchlight are mounted can be traversed 360° by releasing an interlocking pin securing the platform in the 12 o’clock position.
 Additionally, the platform is able to tilt horizontally.
 Using this infrared sight the commander could acquire targets up to 400 meters in an illuminated arc of about 8°.
 Alternatively, a diffusing filter could be used which allowed for 100 meters sight in a much wider arc of about 30° .

-In this system, the gunner is essentially going blind and entirely depends on the commander to guide him precisely onto target.
-To control gun elevation, an intricate system was created.
+In this system, the gunner is essentially blind and entirely depends on the commander to lead him precisely onto target.
+To control gun elevation an intricate system was created.
 A so called “elevation control device” was fitted to the turret roof.
 This device consists of two spring loaded rollers each holding a length of a 15 mm wide steel band.
 One band is connected to the gun cradle, the other band exits through the turret roof just in front of the cupola and is connected to a handle.
 To set the gun elevation the commander would connect the steel band to a segment plate on the infrared device.
 Once the gunner depressed or elevated the gun to match the elevation of the infrared device, an indicator lamp on the control device would light up.

 The preparation of Panthers for night-time operations was a precarious process and orders by the Waffenamt demanding Panthers to be delivered with I.R. gear were often countermanded soon after they were issued .
 Eventually, it was decided to assemble Panthers sporting a baseline of features and mountings for I.R. equipment allowing rapid conversion to a night combat capable vehicle if desired .
 The Tank Museum’s tank has not been fully equipped for night combat, but is a typical example of a partially I.R. prepared Panther like they were assembled at M.N.H. during the war.